tari-project/rfcs/src/RFC-0131_Mining.md

 An excellent technical choice would be merge mining with Monero using RandomX as a CPU-only algorithm and SHA3, also known as Keccak
 , for a GPU/ASIC-friendly algorithm.
 Using a custom configuration of such a simple and well-understood algorithm means there is a low likelihood of unforeseen optimizations that will give a single miner a considerable advantage.
 It also means that it stands a good chance of being "commoditized" when ASICs are eventually manufactured.
-This means that SHA3 ASICs will be widely available and not available from only a single supplier.
+This would mean that SHA3 ASICs are widely available from multiple suppliers.

 ### The block distribution

-As discussed earlier, close to a 50/50 distribution is needed to reduce the chance of hash rate attacks.
+A 50/50 split in hash rate among algorithms minimises the chance of hash rate attacks.
 However, sufficient buy-in is required, especially with regard to merge mining RandomX with Monero.
-To make it worthwhile for a Monero pool operator to merge mine Tari, but still, guard against hash rate attacks and to be inclusive of independent Tari supporters and enthusiasts, a 60/40 split is proposed in favor of merge mining RandomX with Monero.
+To make it worthwhile for a Monero pool operator to merge mine Tari, but still guard against hash rate attacks and to be inclusive of independent Tari supporters and enthusiasts, a 60/40 split is proposed in favour of merge mining RandomX with Monero.
 The approaching [Monero tail emission](https://web.getmonero.org/resources/moneropedia/tail-emission.html) at the end of May 2022 should also make this a worthwhile proposal for Monero pool operators.